MednickLab/mednickdb_pyapi/README.md

 # python_module

-This is a python program that gather all the data
+This is a python api to access the mednicklab database.
+It implements all get and post endpoints for the database server.

 ## Getting Started